 What about the diarrhea?
 It doesn't matter what you give your child to eat for the diarrhea.
 If they've stopped vomiting your child can have their normal foods.
 Now the only exception is babies.
-If they have gone for several days with the diarrhea, and it's severe diarrhea, and they are on a milk-based formula, sometimes the digestive system isn't able to process milk proteins so well after several days of diarrhea.
-So you can switch to a soy formula for about one or two cans.
-And after that that will help you child's digestive system get back on track.
+If they have gone for several days with diarrhea, and it's severe diarrhea, and they are on a milk-based formula, sometimes the digestive system isn't able to process milk proteins so well after several days of diarrhea.
+So you can switch to soy formula for about one or two cans.
+And after that, that will help your child's digestive system get back on track.

 The old BRAT diet, yes, there is some controversy as to whether it still works or not.
 I usually still recommend it.
-It's bananas, rice, applesauce, toast, things like that will help.
-Bananas and apples quite often are constipating, so those the foods that you want to give when your child has diarrhea.
+It's bananas, rice, applesauce, toast, and things like that will help.
+Bananas and apples are quite often constipating, so those are the foods that you want to give when your child has diarrhea.

-Yogurt is also great, because it has probiotics in it.
+Yogurt is also great because it has probiotics in it.
 The probiotics will actually help your stomach fight off the virus, and it will slow down the diarrhea.
 You can also buy over-the-counter probiotics, like Culturelle or Fluorogen.
-Those also help a lot for diarrhea.
+Those also help a lot with diarrhea.

-And so while the vomiting can last only 24 hours, diarrhea can last up to two weeks, so don't be surprised if it lingers.
-The first few days are the worst, but it can still linger for awhile.
+While the vomiting can last only 24 hours, diarrhea can last up to two weeks, so don't be surprised if it lingers.
+The first few days are the worst, but it can still linger for a while.